• Skip to primary navigation

 • Preheat your oven to 400°F (205°C).

-• On a baking sheet unfurl a long piece of aluminum foil.
-Using the olive oil, lightly grease the area on the foil sheet where your salmon will sit (this will keep your fish from sticking).
+• On a baking sheet, unfurl a long piece of aluminum foil.
+Using the 1 tablespoon olive oil, lightly grease the area on the foil sheet where your salmon will sit (this will keep your fish from sticking).

-• Place the salmon fillet centered on the foil.
-Using the lemon juice pour over the salmon.
-Add slices of lemon and pats of butter down the fillet, sprinkle with garlic, then season with salt and pepper.
+• Place the 2 lbs salmon fillet centered on the foil.
+Use the 1 lemon juice and pour over the salmon.
+Add slices of lemon and 3 tablespoon butter down the fillet, sprinkle minced 2 tablespoon garlic over, then season with 1 teaspoon each, salt & pepper.

 • Fold the end and edges of the foil up and over the salmon to make a "packet".
 Use more foil if it will not reach, you need to make sure that the "packet" is sealed.